What is the Difference Between Sexual Abuse and Sexual Assault in Utah?

 Salt Lake City Criminal Defense Attorneys Will Fight Your Sex Crimes Case

-If you or a family member is facing charges for a sex offense, you should consult with an experienced Salt Lake City criminal defense attorney today.
+If you or a family member is facing charges for a sex offense, you should consult with an experienced Salt Lake City criminal defense lawyer today.
 Darwin Overson has represented clients in Salt Lake City and across Utah in several complex criminal cases.
 Overson Law, PLLC will provide you with experienced sex crime defense and pursue a favorable outcome for your case.
 To schedule a free consultation for your case, call us at (801) 758-2287 or reach us online.